 The mission of the Diagnostic Medical Sonography Program is to provide the highest quality of education to diagnostic imaging students through formal didactic, state-of-the-art lab experiences and clinical experiences that prepare students to be diagnostic medical sonographers who are dedicated to patient care, are critical thinkers, and are committed to lifelong learning.

 We shall be the premier educational program in Diagnostic Medical Sonography by providing innovative curricular and clinical experience to the districts we serve.

-It is the goal of the DMS Program to graduate Diagnostic Medical Sonographers who are highly qualified and competent sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to provide for the health care needs of the patients they serve.
-Program graduates are eligible to take certification examinations offered by the American Registry of Diagnostic Medical Sonographers (ARDMS).
-The general DMS curriculum prepares graduates for the following ARDMS examinations: Sonography Principles and Instrumentation, Abdomen, and Obstetrics and Gynecology.
+It is the goal of the DMS Program to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Program graduates are able to apply to take certification examinations offered by the American Registry of Diagnostic Medical Sonographers (ARDMS).
+The general DMS curriculum prepares graduates for the following ARDMS examinations: Sonography Principles and Instrumentation (SPI), Abdomen (AB), and Obstetrics and Gynecology (OB/GYN).

 Upon completion of the Diagnostic Medical Sonography Program the graduate will be able to perform the technical standards of a Diagnostic Medical Sonographer as indicated below and by the Society of Diagnostic Medical Sonography.

 - Obtain, review and integrate pertinent patient data to facilitate optimal diagnostic results.

 - Demonstrate critical thinking skills during the performance of sonographic procedures to provide optimal diagnostic services.